 Requirements for Manuscripts

-Manuscripts not blinded or appropriately formatted will be returned.
+Manuscripts not made anonymous or appropriately formatted will be returned.

 Authors must certify that the manuscript is not being considered by another publisher.

 NAIS requires that all manuscripts be prepared according to Chicago Manual of Style, either Author/Date or Note/Bibliography style.
 Please note that both styles require a bibliography, that is, a reference list.